Journalism Volunteer Projects in Mongolia

 We also arrange Journalism placements in radio stations.
 Volunteers work as both presenters and behind the scenes.
 At one radio station we had a volunteer fronting a chat show which went out live to residents of Ulaanbaatar and the surrounding region.

 Volunteers get involved with production as well as broadcasting during their placement.
 You could be producing a radio show or searching out stories in the town, giving you lots of opportunities to meet the local people.
 If you can demonstrate enthusiasm and creativity, you will be offered plenty of opportunities to get involved in different stories and projects.

 Previous volunteers have co-presented live current affairs programmes, conducted interviews and reported on news and sports.

 TV Journalism Placements in Mongolia with Projects Abroad

 Our TV Journalism placements offer you a great insight into how TV broadcasting works.
-We work with privately owned television stations like NTV and C1 Television, where volunteers can get involved in many areas both in front and behind the camera.
+We work with privately owned television stations like NTV and C1 Television, where volunteers can get involved in many areas both in front and behind the camera, including observing live shows.
 The local staff are keen for you to bring new and exciting skills to the job; a previous volunteer began work as a cameraman but soon found himself working as a director!